animeshsingh75/Real-Life-Project/README.md

  <br/></p>

-* <a href="#link-to-the-project ">Link to the various projects  </a>

-## Link to the projects
+<h2 align="center">Link to the projects</h2>

-1.Chatbot-:This is an interactive bot which can tell international/nation news,weather,jokes,motivation quotes as well as play games.It uses various APIs like open weather,google news,etc.<br/>
+1.Chatbot-:This is an interactive bot which can tell international/national news,weather,jokes,motivation quotes as well as play games.It uses various APIs like open weather,google news,etc.<br/>
 https://github.com/animeshsingh75/Real-Life-Project/tree/master/Chatbot<br/>

-2.Chatlist-:
+2.Chatlist-:This project is the basic simulation of how the insertion and deletion of messages works in a messaging app.
+It is implemented using LRU Cache.

 https://github.com/animeshsingh75/Real-Life-Project/tree/master/Chatlist<br/>

-3.Contact List-:
+3.Contact List-:This project is the implementation of a contact list present in our phones.So the operation it performs are insertion/deletion and searching of data.
+It also shows the real life application of tries.

 https://github.com/animeshsingh75/Real-Life-Project/tree/master/Contact%20List<br/>

 4.Covid Fighter-:
-https://github.com/animeshsingh75/Real-Life-Project/tree/master/Covid%20Fighter<br/>
+It is a flappy bird type of game.In which we have have escape the enemy and reach the finish line.It is only implemented using arrays.Go ahead and try to beat the virus. https://github.com/animeshsingh75/Real-Life-Project/tree/master/Covid%20Fighter<br/>

 5.File Zipper-: